 You’ve just learned that your son or daughter is going to become a parent – congratulations!
 You are going to be a grandparent!!
 You’re likely feeling the same joy you experienced when you learned you were expecting your own child – it’s a time of hope, renewal, and the excitement of a beautiful new baby joining your family.

-Many new or soon-to-be grandparents are wondering how they can help their own children navigate parenthood in 2017, and how they can be well-informed about new practices in everything from car safety to sleep!
+Many new or soon-to-be grandparents are wondering how they can help their own children navigate parenthood in this era, and how they can be well-informed about new practices in everything from car safety to sleep!
 Meanwhile, many moms and dads ask me for information that they can give to their baby’s grandparents about proper sleep schedules and healthy sleep habits.
 Parents are often worried that if they prioritize their child’s naps and bedtimes, it may be received negatively by grandparents who “just want to spend time” with their grandson, or don’t understand why, at 7pm, their 3-year-old granddaughter “already has to go to bed.”

 So, here you go, Grandma and Grandpa!
 My key tips and advice about your grandbaby’s sleep, and how to help your own child as he or she navigates new parenthood and the exhaustion that can come with it!